hgoldstein95/hgoldstein95.github.io/index.md

 <blockquote>
 <strong>In Fall 2024 I will be on the academic job market!</strong> I am interested in tenure-track
 faculty positions in groups with strengths in programming languages, human-computer interaction, and/or software engineering.
-Please get in touch if you think I may be a good fit in your group.
+Please get in touch if you think I may be a good fit in your group!
 </blockquote>

 <p>